 - We continue to work with ServiScape to provide the best possible golfing experience.

-Make Sure You are Counted in the 2020 Census
+Do Your Part to Make Sure You are Counted in the 2020 Census

 The U.S. Census Bureau counts each resident every 10 years and 2020 is the year.
 The Census count is used to get Berrien County’s fair share of federal funds.
 It’s vital that every one of us be counted.
 Census-based funding is used for roads, bridges, education, school lunches, Head Start, Medicare, Medicaid, children’s health insurance, childcare and many more programs.